nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. User requests to list notes.
 2. Dictionote shows a list of notes.
 3. User requests to delete a specific note in the list.
-4. Dictionote deletes the contact.
+4. Dictionote deletes the note.

     Use case ends.